 Lower the dumbbell in your right hand back to the starting position and repeat, alternating sides (on the next squat perform a single arm hammer curl and shoulder press on your left arm).

-Modification: Follow Rachel on the left and omit the knee drive.
+Modification: Option to omit the knee drive.

-2. Wide Squat + Alternating Back Rows
+Wide Squat and Alternating Back Rows

 Targets: The legs, glutes, hips, quads, hamstrings, deep transverse abdomen muscles (core), and back (lats).